bdougie/blog/source/posts/2017-02-05-queues-in-go.md

 	size int
 }
 ```
-I used the same Element I used in the Stack.
+I used the same Element I used in the Stack to keep track of the value of each item in the Queue, this was an approach I discovered while researching Stacks in different languages.
+The Element holds the info on the Elements around them, next and previous.
+This is not similar to Arrays which are position based, but rather only focused on which elements sandwiches them.

 ```
 type Element struct {
 	value    interface{}
-	stack    *Stack
+	queue    *Queue
 	next     *Element
 	previous *Element
 }

 ```

 I created an Enqueue function to add elements to the Queue.
+This is different from a Push method in a Stack because you are adding elements to the tail and not the head.

+My first check is to see if this is the first element in the Queue if so, I add it to the head and tail.
+If the element is not the first, the element gets added to the previous element of the current tail and then added to the tail of the Queue.
+The new tail now has no previous element, since it is indeed the tail.

 ```
 func (q *Queue) Enqueue(value interface{}) {
 	q.size++
 	if q.size == 1 {
-		q.top = &Element{value: value, previous: nil}
+		q.head = &Element{value: value, previous: nil}
-		q.tail = q.top
+		q.tail = q.head
 		return
 	}
 	q.tail.previous = &Element{value: value, previous: nil}